-Sometimes it "takes a village" to get something done and Friday's ribbon cutting at the Behavioral Health Urgent Care Center saw dozens of public official, citizens and health care professional help to cut the ribbon on the new facility.

-Behavioral Center opens today

-By Mike Steely

-The Behavioral Health Urgent Care Center takes in its first patient today as the doors open on a facility that took about 10 years to develop.
+Sometimes it "takes a village" to get something done and Friday's ribbon cutting at the Behavioral Health Urgent Care Center saw dozens of public official, citizens and health care professional help to cut the ribbon on the new facility, Behavioral Center opens today By Mike Steely steelym@knoxfocus.com The Behavioral Health Urgent Care Center takes in its first patient today as the doors open on a facility that took about 10 years to develop.
 The three-day treatment center for mentally ill offenders charged with minor offenses is the first in the state and resulted in a combined effort by the county, city, local and state elected officials, the governor and individuals who rallied the community.

-Helen Ross McNabb Center President Jerry Vagnier hosted a ribbon cutting at the renovated facility just off Western Avenue Friday and speakers included Marie Williams, Commissioner of Tennessee's Mental

-Health and Substance Abuse Ser- told the story of a mentally ill friend vices, and Mayors Tim Burchett and

-Madeline Rogero.
-While many of those present were mentioned for their efforts to establish the facility Commissioner Williams specificity mentioned community activist Vivian Underwood Shipe for her success in rallying the community and public officials.
+Helen Ross Mc Nabb Center President Jerry Vagnier hosted a ribbon cutting at the renovated facility just off Western Avenue Friday and speak ers included Marie Williams.
+ComHealth and Substance Abuse Serices, and Mayors Tim Burchett and Madeline Rogero While many of those present were mentioned for their efforts to establish the facility Commissioner Williams specificity mentioned community activist Vivian Underwood Shipe for her success in rallying the community and public officials.

-Also mentioned as principals in getting state and local funds to help renovate the facility were Sheriff J. J. Jones, Knoxville Police Captain Don Jones District Attorney Charme Allen.
-Stephanie Carter, Candace Allen, Lori Ramsev and Leann Human-Hilliard of Helen Ross McNabb.

-Knox County Mayor Tim Burchett

-who has prospered and Knoxville Mayor Madeline Rogero spoke of a relative with similar difficulties Following the introductions, brief speeches and a prayer from Rev George Doebler of the UT Medical Center, tours of the Care Center were

-The Center has 16 beds and law enforcement officers can divert mentally ill offenders, including those with drug problems, there.
+Also mentioned as principals in getting state and local funds to help renovate the facility were Sheriff J. J. Jones, Knoxville Police Captain Don Jones, District Attorney Charme Allen, Stephanie Carter, Candace Allen, Lori Ramsey and Leann Human-Hilliard of Helen Ross McNabb.
+Knox County Mayor Tim Burchett told the story of a mentally ill friend ho has prospered and Knoxville Mayor Madeline Rogero spoke of a relative with similar difficulties.
+Following the introductions, brief speeches and a prayer from Rev. George Doebler of the UT Medical Center, tours of the Care Center were The Center has 16 beds and law nforcement officers can divert mentally ill offenders, including those with drug problems, there.
 Officers will bring the patients there and a sheriff's deputy will be present at all times.
-When discharged the patients will be assigned a case worker and treatment will continue beyond the care at the center.
+When discharged the patients will be assigned a case worker and treatment will continue beyond the care at the center 2018 Ford F150 1536 \$22,950 VARNER l Charles G Seviers Blvd · Clint 865.457.0704